What Is Constructive Possession of a Firearm in Wisconsin

 Actual Possession vs. Constructive Possession

-Before diving into constructive possession, let’s talk about what possession means when it comes to firearms.
+Before diving into constructive possession, let’s discuss what possession means regarding firearms.

 Actual possession is pretty straightforward.
 If you’re caught holding a gun, wearing it in a holster, or keeping it tucked in your waistband, that’s actual possession.